-1 Trimester, Credit: 1 Prerequisite: Acting I
+Prerequisite: Acting I

-This course will build off the skills learned in Acting I. Through the use of scenes from plays, students will begin to explore the acting methods of Stanislavsky, Meisner, and Strasberg.
-It will emphasize the actor's personal input into the process of creating a role.
+This course will build on the skills learned in Acting I. Through the use of scenes from plays, students will begin to explore the acting methods of Stanislavsky, Meisner, and Strasberg.
+It will emphasize the actor's input into the process of creating a role.
 Memorization, rehearsal, and performance of selected scenes and monologues from a variety of classic and contemporary plays in various genres will also be expected.